-For partner-led designs, the Investment Design Summary (maximum 15 pages, plus annexes) should assure the delegate that the proposed investment meets DFAT's investment design quality criteria and aligns with Australia's strategic priorities.
+For partner-led designs, the Investment Design Summary (maximum 15 pages, plus annexes) should assure the delegate that the proposed investment meets DFAT's design standards (verified using the Investment Design Quality Assessment Tool and Scoring Matrix) and aligns with Australia's strategic priorities.
 It should justify the proposed delivery approach and delivery partner.
-It must explain what will be gained through the partnership and how DFAT will engage with and manage the investment.
+Following approval of the financial arrangement type (see Chapter 5), it must explain what will be gained through the partnership and how DFAT will engage with and manage the investment.
 Key priorities for the design summary are to maximise the performance of the partner(s), ensure DFAT participation in governance and decision-making, and manage risk.